csem/experiment_tracker/README.md

 will appear together in the resulting pd.DataFrame.
 Same for the "dataset" group.
 All the other parameters will be categorized in the "other" group.
 Parallel coordinate plots will only look at the hyperparameters group.

-# Structure of the resulting pandas dataframe
-The base loader returns an hierchical pandas dataframe.
-This contains all parameters, plus paths to import files.
-The name of this pandas dataframe is param_df
-In addition to this, each plotting function requires another pandas dataframe, called df_parallel_coordinate

 # To Do
 1) Allow multiple query strings at the same time